lemkis/js_recap/ts_node.md

 views.
 To do so
 you just use the following syntax: `{{>foo/bar}}` which includes `views/partials/foo/bar.hbs` partial into a given place.
-Similarly to `helpers` you can pass (additional) `partials` object when rendering.
 Create now `views/partials` directory and empty `views/partials/title.hbs` file.
 Paste to `title.hbs`
 ```html